GCamanes/Flutter-Base/README.md

 https://docs.flutter.dev/development/accessibility-and-localization/internationalization

+In this app, localization is handled by using a custom LocalizationCubit (see [state management part](## State management : Cubit) below).

+This way we can update MaterialApp locale (case with context) and ConfigHolder locale (case without context).

 ## State management : Cubit

 In this app, ```BLoC``` (Business Logic Component) pattern is used as state management via [flutter_bloc](https://pub.dev/packages/flutter_bloc) which extends it.